pavelmc/amake/README.md

 First approach was using directly the arduino-builder tool, that approach worked well with defaults arduino boards, but once you get on other plattforms and compilers... things start to be difficult, so to avoid that I switched completely to use the arduino CLI.

-This script is a way to make the Arduino IDE CLI even simpler, I will support it as long as it's is usefull for me and others, so please let me know it's a nice tool for you.
+This script is a way to make the Arduino IDE CLI even simpler, I will support it as long as it's is useful for me and others, so please let me know if it's a nice tool for you.

 ## Features ##